Autoselectr car comparison platform — project hero banner

 Market & Competitor Research

-We analysed top car comparison sites and found consistent gaps across the board:
+We analyzed top car comparison sites and found consistent gaps:

-The competitors helped identify gaps in the market as well as get inspiration for good practices
+The competitors helped me identify gaps in the market as well as get inspiration for good practices

-To serve both groups, two parallel user journeys were designed:
+To serve both groups, we designed two parallel user journeys:

-For unsure users, a wizard-style questionnaire was built.
+For unsure users, we built a wizard-style questionnaire.
 Each screen focused on one decision, with visual aids and step indicators.

 For confident users, a linear form displayed all filters at once.
 This reduced friction and enabled faster submissions.